laleth15/Autonomous-Reconnaissance-Robot/README.md

 rosrun map_server map_saver -f dry_run_map
 ```
 # Initialising...
 So far we have installed all the required dependencies and packages required for this project.
 Now it's time to test it all together.
-For aprilatg id and pose detection getting published we have created an algorithm for that in whcih the apriltag_tracking node will keep a note on detected apriltags and their pose and write those in a unique txt file so that if unexpectedly the node gets crashed then we can have the data for each apriltag.
+For aprilatg id and pose detection getting published we have created an algorithm for that in which the apriltag_tracking node will keep a note on detected apriltags and their pose and write those in a unique txt file so that if unexpectedly the node gets crashed then we can have the data for each apriltag.
-For exploring the robot using RRT exploration follow the same steps as you did in testing the setup but instead of launching explore_lite we will be launching rrt_exploration.
+For exploring the robot using RRT exploration follow the same steps as you did in testing the setup but instead of launching explore_lite, we will be launching rrt_exploration.
-*Follow the below sequence of commands as there might be tf costmap synchronisation errors due to the tag_detect.py, this optimisation is left for future work.
+*Follow the below sequence of commands as there might be tf costmap synchronization errors due to the tag_detect.py, this optimization is left for future work.

-Also for rrt_exlporationn you need to provide in total of 5 points which denotes the global and local planner to explore the tree in that manner.
+Also for rrt_exlporationn you need to provide a total of 5 points which denotes the global and local planner to explore the tree in that manner.
-*Remember this step is extremely important for rrt based exploration because if the points are selected in different pattern or different size than the birdeye view of the map then it will cause unexpected results*
+*Remember this step is extremely important for RRT-based exploration because if the points are selected in different patterns or different sizes than the bird-eye view of the map then it will cause unexpected results*
 You can find more details in the report in this repo and here http://wiki.ros.org/rrt_exploration/Tutorials/singleRobot

 **On RPC**